manucarl/varsel/README.md

 ---

 ##  [Nigeria Undernutrition](nigeria)
-**Effect Selection for predictors of all parameters ($\mu$) in bivariate Gaussian location-scale model of undernutrition scores**
+**Effect Selection for predictors of all parameters (mu1, mu2, sigma1, sigma2, rho) in bivariate Gaussian location-scale model of undernutrition scores**\\
 Data is not available publicly, unfortunately.
 ![image](/nigeria/niger_bivn_nonlin.png)

 ---

 ##  [Patent](nigeria)
 **Effect Selection for predictors of lambda and pi in zero-inflated Poisson model on patent citation data.
-Calculates various (proper) scores for 10-Fold CV.**
+Calculates various (proper) scores for 10-Fold CV.**\\
 Data is available.

 ---

 ##  [Simulated Effects](effect_sims)
-**Simulates data for effect selection in simple Gaussian mean model and plots recomposed effect estimates on basis of linear samples and samples of nonlinear deviations.**
+**Simulates data for effect selection in simple Gaussian mean model and plots recomposed effect estimates on basis of linear samples and samples of nonlinear deviations.**\\

 ![image](/effect_sims/f1_2_3_4.png)